 Notice that as the price data from point A to point B unfold, the 62-day time span curves cover less and less bullish price movements.
 The magenta curve encompasses less bullish price movements than the red curve and more bullish price movements than the blue curve.
 The terminology “bullish price movements” means either large up-moves accompanied by small down-moves or too many small up-moves and almost absent down-moves.
 This transition from a strong bullish situation to a lesser bullish is what makes the RSI drop from the high level of point 2 to the level of point 3.
-What the RSI indicated by a choppy fall from point 2 to point 3 accompanied by a price consolidation in our example?.
+What did the RSI indicate by a choppy fall from point 2 to point 3 accompanied by a price consolidation in our example?
 It indicated that some kind of continuation pattern may be forming between points A and B.

 One of course can say: “this is obvious!.
 The price plot itself shows a horizontal movement between points A and B”.
 Well, yes this is true but the RSI gave us a way of quantifying the magnitude of the correction of the previous bullish trend.
 Quantification is what gives the technical trader the opportunity to thoroughly compare situations and plan rigid strategies.
 In our example the fact that point 3 is at 41.62 level gives us the opportunity to compare this situation to other similar situations and provides us with hints of what to expect.
 Usually, medium-term bullish continuation patterns are accompanied by RSI values no less than approximately 40 as this indicates that the downward price movements inside the patterns are not overwhelmingly stronger than the upward ones.